rekhaDevs/samagragovernance.in/src/pages/team/index.md

     linkedInProfile: 'https://www.linkedin.com/in/sukhpreetsekhon'
     name: Sukhpreet Sekhon
     project: SamagraX
   - bio: "Susheel holds a Bachelor's degree in Sociology from St. Andrew's College, Mumbai, and a Post-Graduate Diploma in Liberal Studies under the Young India Fellowship at Ashoka University.
 Susheel has had a longstanding interest in governance and policy implementation, leading him to work with organisations such as the Informed Voter Project and Praja Foundation during his undergraduate studies in Mumbai.
-His experience at the Young India Fellowship reinforced these ideas and also led him to explore the role of technology and data-based decision-making in governance.\_\n\nHis search for the intersection between technology and governance, and his quest to contribute in creating impact at scale brought Susheel to Samagra."
+His experience at the Young India Fellowship reinforced these ideas and also led him to explore the role of technology and data-based decision-making in governance.\_\n\nHis search for the intersection between technology and governance, and his quest to contribute in creating impact at scale brought Susheel to Samagra.
+Currently, he is part of the Anamaya team in Odisha."
     image: /img/edited_susheel.jpg
     linkedInProfile: 'https://www.linkedin.com/in/susheel-varghese-13b3ab151/'
     name: Susheel Varghese
-    project: .
+    project: Anamaya
   - bio: >-
       Swechcha holds a Master’s degree in Social Work from Madras School of Social Work, University of Madras and a Bachelor’s degree in Mathematics